 The most significant minority group is the traveller population, many of whom are now permanently resident on a traveller site at Monkton.
+The school learner community also includes refugees from Ukraine and Syria.

 1.3 Mainstreaming equality into policy and practice